 Regulation of technology professionals that safeguards the public through leadership and excellence.

-The latest issue (No. 159) of ASTTBConnect, our quarterly publication, is now available!
-Included is an important update from our Chair & CEO/Registrar, a spotlight story focused on new CPD guidelines, two ASTTBC registrant profiles with video and more.
+Read MoreThe latest issue (No.162) of ASTTBConnect, our quarterly publication, is now available!
+This issue includes an important update from our Chair and CEO, a spotlight article from Kate Haines, Acting Superintendent, Office of the Superintendent of Professional Governance, two ASTTBC registrant profiles, and more.

 Read More